 - 2006 – Centralized government relations program and focused it to advocate fair and consistent licensure in all U.S. states, to eventually achieve portability of practice between states.

 - Expanded continuing education opportunities to online courses.
-Within three years, courses had been accessed 15,400 times.

 - House of Delegates approved first AMTA position statement, “It is the position of the American Massage Therapy Association that massage therapy can be effective for stress relief.”

 - 2007 – Published first state of the massage therapy industry report – The Massage Therapy Profession Report.

 - January 2009 – Announced view that Massage & Bodywork Licensing Exam (MBLEx), developed by the Federation of State Massage Therapy Boards (FSMTB), is the best choice for a licensing exam that can lead to portability of massage practice.

 - 2009 – Launched multi-faceted social media program for members and consumers using Facebook, LinkedIn, Twitter and YouTube.

 - 2010 – AMTA Vision Statement approved – As the most trusted professionals in massage therapy, American Massage Therapy Association (AMTA) members are integral to health care and wellness. (link)

 - Board of Directors revised/updated AMTA Code of Ethics

 - Began publication of a series of AMTA career guides for massage therapists working in a variety of venues (e.g. healthcare, sports massage, franchises, etc.)

 - 2012 – Launched a multi-faceted, long term consumer awareness program to increase public knowledge of the health benefits of massage therapy and the value of choosing AMTA massage therapists for their massage.
 The program reached tens of millions of Americans.

 - Began student and school scholarships to foster the development of outstanding new massage therapists.